opendocsg/opendoc-state-courts-practice-directions/PART-08-Evidence-Witnesses-Affidavits-And-Exhibits.md

 > (e) Every page of the affidavit (*including* separators and exhibits) shall be paginated consecutively, and the page number shall be placed at the top right hand corner of the page.

-### Affidavits that are not filed electronically or hard copies of affidavits filed electronically
+### Affidavits that are not filed electronically

-(2) This paragraph applies to affidavits which are not required to be filed through the Electronic Filing Service and to hard copies of affidavits filed through the Electronic Filing Service.
+(2) This paragraph applies to affidavits which are not required to be filed through the Electronic Filing Service.

 > (a) **Form of affidavits generally**